joshlarsen/aws-recon/readme.md

 Output is always some form of JSON - either JSON lines or plain JSON.
 The output is either written to a file (the default), or written to stdout (with `-j`).

 When writing to an S3 bucket, the JSON output is automatically compressed with `gzip`.
+You can change this behaviour with the `-n` ( `--no-compress` ) flag so that the json file is uploaded as-is.

 ## Support for Manually Enabled Regions